IRL2/nanover-docs/source/tutorials/vrclient/invrmenu.rst

 Main controls
 #############

-You can access the main controls anytime you are in the simulation space and no menus are open.
+You can access the main controls anytime you are in the simulation space and don't have any menus open.
 With these controls, you can:

 * interact with the simulation